HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

 We should not forget that attackers are also working diligently to develop new techniques to bypass the security mechanisms we adopt.

 With our analysis, we have tried to crystallize an overview of the security of our web.
 As extensive as our investigation is, our [Methodology](http://./methodology) only allows us to see a subset of all aspects of modern web security.
 For example, we do not know what additional measures a site may employ to mitigate or prevent attacks such as Cross-Site-Request-Forgery (CSRF) or certain types of Cross-Site-Scripting (XSS).
-As such the picture portrayed in this chapter is incomplete yet a solid directional signal of the status of web security today.
+As such, the picture portrayed in this chapter is incomplete yet a solid directional signal of the status of web security today.

 The takeaway from our analysis  is that we, the Web community, must  continue to invest more interest and resources in making our web environments much safer - in the hope of better and safer tomorrows for all.